rhezab/smile/docs/presentation.md

 To deploy your project in presentation mode there are two options.
 The first is to create a new branch titled 'presentation' and push this to GitHub.
 This will generate a special "presentation mode" deployment and you'll receive a slack notification about when the website is ready.
+An example from the default <SmileText/> repo is [here](https://exps.gureckislab.org/nyuccl/smile/presentation/#/)

 The second option is to edit `src/config.js` and change the line that reads